LumoSQL/lumosql/doc/lumo-build-benchmark.md

 users, not just SQLite users wondering about using different storage backends for SQLite.

+The LumoSQL project includes code to combine any version of SQLite with any version of third party storeage backends, and to run tests on the combined code.
+This requires small modifications to SQLite itself, and some new code to interface each backend.

 # Questions The Build and Benchmark System Answers

 A single command now gives Universal, repeatable, definitive answers to the